NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 The program is called as follows::

     bathy_plane_calc --water-height-measurements meas.csv \
-      --csv-format "2:lon 3:lat 5:height_above_datum"     \
+      --csv-format "2:lon 3:lat 4:height_above_datum"     \
       --num-samples 10000 --outlier-threshold 0.5         \
       --bathy-plane meas_plane.txt                        \
       --output-inlier-shapefile meas_inliers.shp

 Note the ``--csv-format`` option, which should be set correctly.
-As specified here, it will result in columns 2, 3, and 5, being read, hence ignoring the ID in column 1 and the NAVD88 measurements in column 4, and treating the read values as longitude, latitude, and height above the WGS_1984 datum.
+As specified here, it will result in columns 2, 3, and 4, being read, having the longitude, latitude, and height above datum (WGS84 ellipsoid).
+The order in which the columns show up is not important, as long as ``--csv-format`` correctly reflects that.
+Any extraneous columns will be ignored, such as the ID in column 1.

-Here we assume that the WorldView images we use for processing later are well-aligned to the world coordinates in which the above measurements take place.
-How well that assumption holds and what to do when it does not, is still to be determined.
+Care must be taken to ensure all the measurements, resulting bathy plane, and any DEMs are in the same coordinate system.
+This is discussed further in :numref:`bathy_and_align`.

 .. _bathy_plane_calc_example3:

 Example 3